 Finally, while the travel slowdown continues, new cardholders will have some breathing room to hit their bonus-qualifying spending and to rake in points on everyday spending so that when they are ready to hit the road again at some point, they will have a healthy stash of Ultimate Rewards to redeem for trips.

 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.
-This article was originally published on September 15, 2020, and was updated in March 2021.
+This article was originally published on September 15, 2020, and was updated in March 2021 and August 2021.